 Financial statement presentation follows the recommendations of ASC 710.25, Compensated Absences.
 Under ASC 710.25, the Fund is required to record a liability for the estimated amounts of compensation for future absences.
-Employees are permitted to accrue a specific number of hours of vacation which is payable upon termination of the employee.
-Sick leave is not paid upon termination.
-Annual leave accruals are recorded in the financial statements as an accrued liability on the Statements of Financial Position based on hourly rates in effect at the end of the fiscal year.
+Employees are permitted to accrue a specific number of hours of paid time off which is payable upon termination of the employee.
+Annual leave accruals are recorded in the financial statements as an accrued liability on the statements of financial position based on hourly rates in effect at the end of the fiscal year.